vibhashah/java4-labs-spring-ioc/README.md

 1. Choose "Open" from the IntelliJ IDEA welcome screen
 1. From the file navigator, choose ``xml-config`` under ``labs/java4-labs-spring-ioc``
 1. Press OK so the project will open and IntelliJ will import it
-1. __NOTE:__ The Community edition doesn't automatically configure all Spring artifacts If necessary, create a "resources" directory under ``src/main``
+1. __NOTE:__ The Community edition doesn't automatically configure all Spring artifacts so, if necessary, create a "resources" directory under ``src/main``
 1. Open ``XmlConfigTests`` in the editor
 1. Move the /* -- top block comment line to below the first Test
 1. Right click in the editor window and choose "Run XmlConfigTests"